 - 1300 Introduction to Wildlife Management.
 Introductory course dealing with factors involved in managing wildlife populations to benefit species and habitat from both an environmental and commercial perspective.
-FE - 2300 Environmental Systems.
+F - 2300 Environmental Systems.
 Principles of natural systems; ecosystems structure, function and management.
-B - Natural Resources and Agriculture.
+S - Natural Resources and Agriculture.
 Study of existing and emerging strategies for the compatibility of intensive production agriculture and stewardship of natural resources.
-Field trips will be required. - Plant Ecology.
-The interrelationships of plants and their physical and biotic environments.
-Field trips required.
-(2:3) FO Fee \$50 - Natural Resources Policy, Regulation, and Compliance.
+Field trips will be required.
+F - Natural Resources Policy, Regulation, and Compliance.
 Roles of governmental agencies, private organizations, and the public associated with the creation and implementation of natural resources policies.
-Major themes include strategies for compliance and conflict resolution. - General Ecology.
+Major themes include strategies for compliance and conflict resolution.
+SO - General Ecology.
 Survey of ecological principles emphasizing the integral relationships of plants and animals.
 Field trips required.
-(2:3) FE Fee \$50 - Aquatic Ecology and Conservation.
+(2:3) F Fee \$50 - Aquatic Ecology and Conservation.
 Detailed study of the physical, chemical, and biological interactions that occur in aquatic environments.
-Past, present, and future threats to the natural functioning of aquatic environments is addressed. - Geographic Information Systems.
+Past, present, and future threats to the natural functioning of aquatic environments is addressed.
+FO Fee \$50 - Geographic Information Systems.
 Introduction to geographic information systems software and applications.
 Emphasis placed on applications to natural resources management and conservation. - Conservation Biology.
 Detailed study of the fundamental principles governing biodiversity.
 Topics include extinction, colonization, genetic diversity, island biogeography, consequences of globalization, and the overall value of biodiversity.
-Students will explore the application of theory to contemporary practical conservation problems. - Special Topics.
-Opportunities to study specific and detailed interests in their major.
-Course requires approval by advisor and department chair. - Wildlife and Fisheries Science.
+Students will explore the application of theory to contemporary practical conservation problems.
+SE - 4330 Natural Resources Internship.
+Internship in natural resources. - Wildlife and Fisheries Science.
 Scientific study of the ecology and management of fish and wildlife resources.
 Designed to provide students significant hands on experience with the techniques of fish and wildlife professionals.
 Major topics include sampling techniques, species identification, population assessment, data analysis, and interaction with the public.
 Field trips required.
+FE Fee \$50